Attacking and Defending Deep-Learning-Based Off-Device Wireless Positioning Systems: Adversarial Attacks and Defensive Mechanisms

 \subsubsection{Random Attack}

-We also consider a simple approach dubbed \emph{random attack}, which does not require any model or CSI knowledge.
-Here, we randomly generate the entries of the $L_p$-length perturbation sequence $\bar\bmp$ by sampling the amplitudes and phases from i.i.d.\ uniform distributions in $[0,1]$ and $[0,2\pi)$, respectively.
-We then normalize the perturbation vector so that $\|\bar\bmp\|=1$.
+{We also consider a simple approach dubbed \emph{random attack}, which is no longer deterministic (as are the white-box and transfer attacks) but has the advantage of no longer requiring knowledge of the positioning function, CSI feature extraction function, or CSI estimates.} Here, we randomly generate the entries of the $L_p$-length perturbation sequence $\bar\bmp$ by sampling the amplitudes and phases from i.i.d.\ uniform distributions in $[0,1]$ and $[0,2\pi)$, respectively. {Concretely, $\bar{p}_k=A_ke^{j\phi_k}$ with $A_k\sim\text{U}([0,1])$ and $\phi_k\sim\text{U}([0,2\pi))$ for $k=1,\ldots,L_p$, where $\text{U}$ denotes the uniform distribution.} We then normalize the perturbation vector so that $\|\bar\bmp\|=1$.

-\subsection{Improving Positioning Robustness using Adversarial Training}
+\subsection{Improving Positioning Robustness using Adversarial \mbox{Training}}

+Since we are proposing new methods to degrade the accuracy of off-device CSI-based positioning systems, it is natural to ask what will happen if the positioning system is aware of such attacks and deploys suitable countermeasures.
+To this end, we also investigate adversarial training techniques, which generally improve model robustness by training the neural network parameters on particularly ``difficult'' examples~\cite{szegedy2014intriguing,shafahi2019adversarial}.
+Although adversarial training typically incurs an accuracy loss for the inference of unperturbed data~\cite{engstrom2018evaluating}, it effectively improves the resilience of neural networks against challenging (or adversarially generated) input data.